 Alzheimer’s and Dementia Care

-Care24Seven provides several different care packages and plans, as well as a “custom” option of tailoring a plan to fit your needs.
+Care24Seven provides several different domiciliary care packages and plans, as well as a “custom” option of tailoring a plan to fit your needs.

-Because both dementia and Alzheimer’s are progressive conditions, you may consider both our visiting and live-in care.
+Because both dementia and Alzheimer’s are progressive conditions, you may consider both our visiting and live-in care services.
 These will vary in the number of hours or days of care.
 Furthermore, live-in care presupposes the carer living in the same house as your loved one, and providing round-the-clock assistance when they need it.